Coronavirus: Anti-lockdown group put under surveillance in German state | DW | 09.12.2020

 The "lateral thinking" movement has been responsible for organizing some of the largest demonstrations against coronavirus restrictions, including a protest in Leipzig last month, which saw over 20,000 attendees.

-The founder of the group is Stuttgart-based entrepreneur Mcihael Ballweg.
-The movement's full name – "Querdenker 711" – references Stuttgart's telephone area code.
+The founder of the group is Stuttgart-based entrepreneur Michael Ballweg.
+The full name of the movement put under surveillance – "Querdenker 711" – references Stuttgart's telephone area code.

-Critics say that the group is primarily supported by right-wing extremists, Reichsbürger, or those who reject the idea of the modern German state, and conspiracy theorists –– a claim that Ballweg disputes.
+Critics have said the group is primarily supported by right-wing extremists, Reichsbürger, or those who reject the idea of the modern German state, and conspiracy theorists –– a claim that Ballweg disputes.

+"We are a peaceful movement and not a political party," he told the dpa news agency.
+Demonstrations held by the organization have descended into violence between protesters and police in recent months.

-That same month, police investigated an attack on the Robert Koch Institute, Germany's disease prevention authority.
-In that case, a security guard reporting witnessing several suspects throw incendiary devices at the building.
+That same month, police investigated an attack on a building belonging to the Robert Koch Institute, Germany's disease prevention authority.
+In that case, a security guard reported witnessing several suspects throw incendiary devices at the building.

+At a meeting of federal and state ministers on Thursday, politicians are set to focus on groups such as the Querdenker movement.
+According to the draft resolution, ministers will look at "the attempted influence on the formation of opinion in society through disinformation of foreign powers and through conspiracy theories used by extremists," as such views "could develop into a tendency toward radicalization and new extremism."

+The aim of the meeting is to figure out ways to combat the "negative effects and possible threats to the free democratic basic order – especially against the background of the current pandemic in connection with conspiracy theories."

 lc/sms (dpa, KNA)